 In Exhibit A-4, the applicant identifies the kidney disease treatment centers located in North Carolina owned and operated by the applicant or an affiliated company.
-In Section O.3, pages 65-66, the applicant identifies two of its facilities, BMA Lumberton and BMA East Charlotte, that were cited in the past 18 months for deficiencies in compliance with 42 CFR Part 494, the Centers for Medicare and Medicaid (CMS) Conditions for Coverage of ESRD facilities.
-The applicant states both facilities are back in full compliance with CMS Guidelines as of the date of submission of this application.
+In Section O.3, pages 63-65, the applicant identifies three of its 102 Fresenius affiliated North Carolina facilities, BMA Lumberton, BMA East Charlotte, and RAI West College-Warsaw, as having been cited in the past 18 months for deficiencies in compliance with 42 CFR Part 494, the Centers for Medicare and Medicaid (CMS) Conditions for Coverage of ESRD facilities.
+The applicant states that the facilities are back in full compliance with CMS Guidelines as of the date of submission of this application.
 Based on a review of the certificate of need application and publicly available data, the applicant adequately demonstrates that it has provided quality care during the 18 months immediately preceding the submittal of the application through the date of the decision.
 The application is conforming to this criterion.